![]() |

 “Advanced Gay”, aired on November 3, 2011

-The B-story this week was about the seduction of Troy towards the career fields of plumbing and air-conditioning, which saw the revival of the Good Will Hunting parody of Troy as a genius repairman.
+The B-story this week is about the seduction of Troy towards the career fields of plumbing and air-conditioning, which saw the revival of the Good Will Hunting parody of Troy as a genius repairman.
 This plot just feels cheap, that the genius that community college students can aspire to is in repair work.
-This thread was one that I had hoped the show had abandoned, this attitude of mocking community college as opposed to… “real” college, I guess, as if the writers had some sort of superiority complex.
+This thread is one that I had hoped the show had abandoned, this attitude of mocking community college as opposed to “real” college, as if the writers had some sort of superiority complex.
 This show works best when they cast Greendale as existing in some hyper-reality, home of the sweet but occasionally dim and extremely odd, who could point out the absurdities of the real world.
 It’s a similar to the successful move that Parks and Recreation made at the end of its first season when it abandoned its premise as the government version of The Office.
-(And sidenote, if you are going to cast John Goodman as a bad-ass assistant dean, come up with something more clever for him to partake in than a flat movie parody that you already made on the same show!)
+Also, if you are going to cast John Goodman as a bad-ass assistant dean, come up with something more clever for him to partake in than a flat movie parody that you already made on the same last season!

-Britta was back to her overreaching, screetchy, holier-than-thou attitude and I started tuning out.
-Britta: “In my psych class I’m learning about this thing called the Oedipal complex …” TiaC: “F**k me, wake me up when Parks and Rec starts.”
-She immediately starts diagnosing Pierce and Jeff with daddy issues, and while she may not be wrong, the writers need to be more careful with how far they take her character.
+Britta is back to her overreaching, screetchy, holier-than-thou attitude this week (“In my psych class I’m learning about this thing called the Oedipal complex …”).
+She immediately starts diagnosing Pierce and Jeff with daddy issues, and while she may not be wrong, the writers need to be more careful with how unlikeable they make her character.
 I'm also becoming concerned that the writers don't know that if they continuously refer to Jeff’s strained relationship with his father, it they need to actually pull the trigger and SHOW him.
-It has been clearly stated, many, many times that Jeff and his father have issues to work out.
+It has been clearly stated, many, many times over the years that Jeff and his father have issues to work out.
 Now it’s time to show the audience what it’s all about, or let it go.

 ![]() |